University of Connecticut Ph.D., Comparative Literary and Cultural Studies (2009) Specialization in Medieval Literature.

 INTERNATIONAL PARTNERSHIP (2012-2013): Science and Tech Magnet High School in New London, CT and the Liceo Scientifico in Montecatini Terme, Italy.
 Worked as a consultant for the New London Public School system.
 Coordinated with science and math teachers in New London and Montecatini to develop a family-stay exchange trip.
-This relationship has continued, with trips happening twice in the last three years.
+This relationship has continued, with trips happening annually for the last seven years.

 The Center for European Partnership (2010 - 2011) Developed charter for non-profit organization to advance the following programs: EuroCONNECT and A-B-C Exchanges (Academic, Business, and Cultural exchanges.)
 These programs seek to introduce a new model for teaching foreign language in Connecticut using foreign language programs as a platform to attract European business investment to our state.